dani8439/NYC_best/Notes.md

 A restaurant has a name
 A restaurant has a price_level
+A restaurant has a neighborhood
 A restaurant has a rating
-A restaurant has a url
+A restaurant has a url?
 A restaurant has a Review
-A restaurant has choice_orders
+A restaurant has recommended_dishes